 The coflex® Interlaminar Technology should only be used by surgeons who are experienced and have undergone hands-on training in the use of this device.
-Only surgeons who are familiar with the implant components, instruments, procedure, clinical ons, biomechanics, adverse events, and risks associated with the coflex® Interlaminar Technology should use this device.
-A lack of adequate experience and/or training may lead to a higher incidence of adverse events Data has demonstrated that spinous process fractures can occur with coflex® implantation.
+Only surgeons who are familiar with the implant components, instruments (i.e., bending and crimping pliers), procedure, clinical applications, biomechanics, adverse events, and risks associated with the coflex® Interlaminar Technology should use this device.
+A lack of adequate experience and/or training may lead to a higher incidence of adverse events.

+Data has demonstrated that spinous process fractures can occur with coflex® implantation.
 Potential predictors for spinous process fractures include:

-- Over-decompression during surgery leading to instability in the spine, - Resection of the spinous process to ≤ 14 mm, Height of the spinous process ≤ 23 mm pre-operatively Osteopenia or osteoporosis, and - "Kissing" spinous processes If a spinous process fracture occurs during the surgical procedure, the surgeon should assess if sufficient bone stock exists for coflex® implantatio
+- Over-decompression during surgery leading to instability in the spine, - Resection of the spinous process to $\leq 14$ mm, - Height of the spinous process $\leq$ 23 mm pre-operatively, - Osteopenia or osteoporosis, and - "Kissing" spinous processes.

+It is important to only use the Paradigm Spine bending and crimping pliers to evenly crimp the wings to help avoid spinous process fractures.
+If a spinous process fracture occurs during the surgical procedure, the surgeon should assess if sufficient bone stock exists for coflex® implantation.